 An omnivore, the Chimpanzee feeds on a wide range of foods, including fruits, leaves, insects, and sometimes meat.
 It is also known for its use of tools, such as sticks to extract termites or stones to crack nuts.
 This primate has exceptional intelligence, capable of solving complex problems, communicating in sophisticated ways, and adopting cultural behaviors.
 However, it is threatened by deforestation, poaching, and habitat loss, leading to a decline in its wild populations.
 The chimpanzee is classified as an endangered species.

-The Coati is a mammal belonging to the raccoon family, easily recognized by its long ringed tail and elongated snout shaped like a trunk.
+The Coati roux is a mammal belonging to the raccoon family, easily recognized by its long ringed tail and elongated snout shaped like a trunk.
 Its fur is typically light brown to reddish-brown, with darker markings on the face and back.
 This small carnivore is known for its great agility, especially in trees where it moves with ease in search of food.
 It primarily inhabits tropical and subtropical forests in Central and South America.

-The Coati is omnivorous and feeds on a wide variety of foods, including fruits, insects, small vertebrates, and eggs.
+The Coati roux is omnivorous and feeds on a wide variety of foods, including fruits, insects, small vertebrates, and eggs.
 It is often seen in family groups, especially females, while adult males tend to live alone.
-Although the Coati is a relatively adaptable animal, it is threatened by deforestation, hunting, and habitat loss.
+Although the Coati roux is a relatively adaptable animal, it is threatened by deforestation, hunting, and habitat loss.
 It plays an important role in seed dispersal and regulating populations of insects and small animals.

 The Colugo, also known as the flying lemur, is a small tree-dwelling mammal native to Southeast Asia.
 While not a true lemur, it is often called so due to its gliding abilities, which it performs using a thin membrane of skin that connects its limbs to its body.
 This gliding allows it to move efficiently from tree to tree in search of food, primarily consisting of leaves, fruits, and flowers.
 The Colugo is a nocturnal and rather discreet animal, using its dense fur and camouflage to blend into the forest environment.